brikis98/yevgeniy-brikman-homepage/_posts/2017-04-30-calibans-war.md

 book_series_number: 2
 ---

 This book is hard to put down.
-I tore through it in a couple days.
+I tore through it in a couple of days.
 Lots of fast-paced, gritty, sci-fi action, as well as interplanetary politics, aliens, and fun characters.
 Onto the next book in the series!

 ## Rating